segmentio/action-destinations/CONTRIBUTING.md

 1. Do not add a **required** field to an Integration which is already in use by customers.
 Doing so will prevent existing instances of your Integration from working, and will lead to an incident.

 2. Do not change your perform() or batchPerform() functions so that they now depend on a value from a field in order for the outbound API call to be successful.
-Doing so may cause pre-exsiting Integrations to fail.
+Doing so may cause pre-existing Integrations to fail.

 3. Do not raise a PR containing changes for more than 1 Integration.
 For example if you need to make changes to a Cloud Mode and Device Mode Integration you should raise separate PRs.